FletcherAU/jitplex/README.md

 ## Running

 Start with `-v` to see generally what the script is doing `-vv` if there's an issue.
 Issues that require your attention will be raised as `WARNING`

+## Notes

+* Due to an issues in [Pyarr](https://github.com/totaldebug/pyarr) this script won't set episodes as monitored if they aren't already.
+It'll raise a warning instead for now.
+(Sonarr changed the way a specific API works, Pyarr [fixed the issue](https://github.com/totaldebug/pyarr/issues/108) but hasn't backported the fix to the currently stable version - 3.1.3)
+* The script queries Sonarr for all series when first running.
+On larger setups this can take 10+s.
+Timing of this query is included in `-vv`.